David-Hunt327/charity-management/README.md

 -  When step one is done, in command line run `node server.js` to start your development server a link would be provided `http://localhost:3000`.

 - If everything goes as listed, the project should run smoothly.
-- Any issues contact your supervisor.

 ### FUNCTIONALITIES
 - Donation
+- Localstorage as database
--- Minium amount.
+- Minium amount.
--- Success and processing simulation.
+- Success and processing transaction simulation.
--- List of all transactions.
+- Logs of all transactions.
--- Login & Registration.
+- Login & Registration.